pschiffmann/react-rfcs/text/0000-use-for-each.md

 The order of values inside the results array matches the order of `keys`.
 For example, if `keys` is `[1, 2, 3]` during one render and `[2, 1, 3]` during the next, then the first results array will be `[callback(1), callback(2), callback(3)]`, and the second will be `[callback(2), callback(1), callback(3)]`.

-React will return the same array during consecutive renders, if the number of keys hasn't changed, each index in the results array contains the same value as during the previous render (as determined by `Object.is`).
+React will return the same array during consecutive renders if the number of keys hasn't changed, and each index in the results array contains the same value as during the previous render (as determined by `Object.is`).
 To prevent inadvertent mutations that would leak into consecutive renders, the results array is [frozen](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze).

 ## Usage